scalamolecule/molecule-web/content/setup/sbt-setup.md

 Data Model files should reside in directories named `dataModel` anywhere in your source code.
 Use the `moleculeDataModelPaths` sbt settings key of the MoleculePlugin to list paths to those directories.

-Say you have a project `app` like the [molecule-demo](https://github.com/scalamolecule/molecule-demo) project and a single Data Model file `YourDomainDataModel.scala`:
+Say you have a project `app` like the [molecule-basic project](https://github.com/scalamolecule/molecule-samples/tree/main/molecule-basic) project and a single Data Model file `YourDomainDataModel.scala`:

 ![](/img/page/setup/setup1.png)